 Summer’s here which means most of the United States can finally get outside to spend quality time with family and Mother Nature.
 I say most because here in Florida, we’re fortunate to be able to play outdoors year-round.
 Ready to rev up your RV, pop up your tent or set sail on your catamaran?
 From DEET-free bug repellent to toilet paper, following are my 6 practical camping essentials list.

-Sure, you’ve probably thought of the basics for your camping trip ranging from sleeping accommodations (tent to motorhome to boat) to the cooler, but other items I be sure to include are:
+Sure, you’ve probably thought of the basics for your camping trip ranging from sleeping accommodations (tent to motorhome to boat) to the cooler, but other items I am now sure to include are:

 Smartphone with External Battery.